ThomasCabaret/SimulationSkeleton/README.md

 - This is a ready code blocks project
 - https://www.codeblocks.org/

+# Usage of the simulation
+* See details in the smfl gui within the program
-At any time, in case of need, the R key removes every particles
+* At any time, in case of need, the R key removes every particles

 # Experiment 1, vesicles formation:
 * Click anywhere to start filling the simulation with green particles